 Meat Thermometer

-- Safety.
+Safety.
 Undercooked meat can harbor harmful bacteria, such as salmonella and E. coli, which can cause food poisoning.
 A meat thermometer helps you cook meat to a safe temperature.

-- Quality.
+Quality.
 Overcooking prime rib can result in tough, dry meat that is less enjoyable to eat.
 By using a meat thermometer to ensure that the prime rib is cooked to maintain its tenderness and juiciness.

-Prime Rib Roast Au Jus
+Serving Prime Rib

 To make au jus for prime rib, you can follow these steps: